UltiRequiem/Zetta-Discord-Bot/index.md

 If after reading the guide you are still experiencing issues, feel free to join the [Official Discord Server](https://discord.gg/bMUT8bhBCz) and ask in the **#support** channel for help.

+If you don't want to do all that and you just want the bot on your server you can use this [invite](https://gg.gg/zetta).

 # Community
 **Zetta** is in continuous development, and it’s supported by an active little community which produces new content cogs for everyone to enjoy.
 New features are constantly added.